bartkozik/Lajka-Corp.-Billing-App/README.md

 # Lajka Corp.
-APP is simple accounting web app designed in Django for music Label use.
+APP is simple accounting WEB App designed in Django for music Label use.

-Projekt zaliczeniowy do kursu Coders Lab
+CRUD App (Django)